bartificer/programming-by-stealth/docs/pbs31.md

 You use one `<input>` tag for each radio button in a group.
 The `name` attribute is used to tie the separate radio buttons together into a radio button group – all `<input>` tags with a `type` of `radio` that share the same `name` are interpreted as belonging to the same radio button group.

-When a form containing a radio button group is submitted while none of the radio buttons in the group are checked, the name-value pair is entirely omitted, like with checkboxes.
+When a form containing a radio button group is submitted while none of the radio buttons in the group are checked, the name-value pair is entirely omitted, as with checkboxes.
 However, if one of the radio buttons in the group is checked, then that radio button’s value is used (along with the group’s shared name).

-Each radio button in a group should be labeled using either of the two techniques shown above for checkboxes – i.e. by wrapping the radio button and the text that describes it in a `<label>` tag, or, by giving the radio button an ID and linking `<label>` tag elsewhere in the document to the radio button using the `for` attribute (on the `<label>` tag).
+Each radio button in a group should be labeled using either of the two techniques shown above for checkboxes – i.e. by wrapping the radio button and the text that describes it in a `<label>` tag, or by giving the radio button an ID and linking `<label>` tag elsewhere in the document to the radio button using the `for` attribute (on the `<label>` tag).

 To make your radio button groups accessible, all the radio buttons that make up a group should be enclosed within a single tag of your choice, and that tag should be given the ARIA role `radiogroup`.
 Finally, ARIA recommends that a label be added for the entire radio group.
 This is done by giving the label an ID, and adding that ID as the value for the `aria-labelledby` attribute on the element with the role `radiogroup`.
 I’m using the world _label_ in the descriptive sense here – you can use the `<label>` tag if you like, but you can also use any other tag that makes sense, e.g. `<h3>`.